ashtonmv/nbjuniper/README.md

 can either discard juniper_head.html and write your own html head, or you can embed juniper_head.html at the top of your page where you're including the notebooks so that it's only read in once for the whole page.
 To prevent writing the juniper_head.html file at all, replace `--decapitate` with `--no-head`.

+### What nbjuniper cannot do
+Anything that requires instantaneous feedback between the page and the MyBinder server, including certain widgets and tab autocompletion, won't work. nbjuniper also intentionally doesn't give you a full jupyter "header"- if you want the page to look just like a jupyter notebook, there's a good chance you should just be redirecting to MyBinder itself.